Miserlou/django-easy-api/README.md

 ```
 and then use it in your view instead of render_to_response.

+## Advanced Usage

+If you want to control, which fields of your model are exposed in your feeds, you can define a function for you model called easy_api_fields, which should return a list of the name of the properties you want to expose.

 ## Notes

 Okay, okay, so it's not a FULL API.
 It's just for GETs.
 If you want a full-featured API, look at [Django-Rest-Framework](http://www.django-rest-framework.org/).
 However, if you just need a machine-readable version of your site, this is far and away the easiest way to do it!